 - other types of equations, dynamics and computation (parallel sessions: ordinary differential equations, difference equations, functional equations, and dynamics, equations and computation),

 - mathematics in other sciences and technology (parallel sessions: mathematical physics, mathematics for life sciences, financial mathematics, and industrial mathematics).

-There will be four types of talks:
+There were four types of talks:

 - plenary lectures (one hour long and aimed at all participants),